 - b.
 From the first drop-down list in the Alias section, select one of the following:

 - IP Address

 - MAC

 - Model Name

 - Location

 - SysName

 - c.
-From the second drop-down list in the ${\bf Alias}$ section, select one of the following:
+From the second drop-down list in the Alias section, select one of the following:

 - IP Address

 - MAC

 - Model Name

 - Location

 - SysName

 - 5. Click Save.

-$\label{eq:mxview} \mbox{MXview updates the modified settings.}$
+$\label{eq:matching} \mbox{MXview updates the modified settings.}$